What's In A Name

 Though securing Advance Reservations before you leave home is more important than ever, there's no need, except as stated previously, to call 30 to 90 days in advance.
 For most restaurants, calling 45 days in advance will get you the restaurants you desire.
 If you're visiting during an extremely busy time of year, try to call about 80 days out.

-If you've lined up many Advance Reservations, it's a good idea to phone 407-WDW-DINE a few days before you arrive to make sure everything's in order.
+If you've lined up many Advance Reservations, it's a good idea to check MyDisneyExperience to verify your reservations are showing up.
+You can also phone 407-WDW-DINE a few days before you arrive to make sure everything's in order.
 If you stay at a Disney resort, Guest Services can print out a summary of all your Advance Reservations.
 If you have an Advance Reservation for a theme-park restaurant at a time prior to opening, simply proceed to the turnstiles and inform a cast member, who will admit you to the park.
 If you fail to make Advance Reservations, most full-service theme-park restaurants will take walk-ins between 2:30 and 4:30 p.m.

 For Advance Reservations, make sure you bring your confirmation number to the restaurant.